dhananjaysinghar/python_fundamentals/README.md

 type(num)
 ~~~

-- In Python we no need to define datatype while defining variable
+- In Python, we don't need to define datatype while defining variable
 - type(variableName) used to check the type of variable

 # Types of Datatypes